Gary Linnen: Unlocking the Power of Peer Leaders

 And one of the things that you do is you match

 the students with, what, three programs, three schools, three universities, at least three?
-Yeah, so they get a list of 10, but they're required to apply to at least three.
+Yeah, there.
+So they get a list of 10, but they're required to apply to at least three.

 And the reason why is because research shows that if you have more options, as we know, you're more inclined to go.